fabriziomiano/whats-the-topic/README.md

 ## Acknowledgements
-Thanks to the people at [spaCy](https://github.com/explosion/spaCy) for the NE part,to the people who produced [facebook-sdk](https://github.com/mobolic/facebook-sdk) for the ease of access to the data, and finally to the guys who made [word_cloud](https://amueller.github.io/word_cloud) for the awesome word-cloud images
+Thanks to the people at [spaCy](https://github.com/explosion/spaCy) for the NE part, to the people who produced [facebook-sdk](https://github.com/mobolic/facebook-sdk) for the ease of access to the data, and finally to the guys who made [word_cloud](https://amueller.github.io/word_cloud) for the awesome word-cloud images